Today came some really bad news: The independent publisher and ingenious-literary-themed-essay-site The Toast announced that it will close.

 I recommend, if you’re interested in this topic, the discussion between Ben Thompson and Ezra Klein on strategies for running a media company in today’s facebook era, on Ezra Klein’s podcast.
 Thompson argues that in today’s market, one can either be a huge organisation or a one/two person outfit (to keep costs down).
 But as you’ll hear, he remains uncertain (other than his belief that whatever happens, Facebook will keep making money).

-To conclude, here is an excerpt from Mallory Ortberg’s wonderful “Why Are You Lonely: A Text Game.”
+To conclude, here is an excerpt from Daniel Ortberg’s wonderful “Why Are You Lonely: A Text Game.”

 WHY ARE YOU LONELY: CHOOSE ONE